-For all filings, parties are required to use the Energy Commission's e-filing system.
-This requires LSEs to submit their demand data and narratives electronically by uploading files using an internet connection and a modern browser.
-A user's guide to the Energy Commission's e-filing system is posted at http://www.energy.ca.gov/e-filing/.
+For all filings, parties are required to use the CEC's e-filing system.
+This system requires LSEs to submit their demand data and narratives electronically by uploading files using an internet connection and a modern browser.
+A user's guide to the CEC's e-filing system is posted on the e-filing page of the California Energy Commission website.

-After completing registration, log in and select the following proceeding from the drop-down menu: 19-IEPR-03 Electricity and Natural Gas Demand Forecast.
+After completing registration, log in and select the following proceeding from the drop-down menu: 21-IEPR-03 Electricity and Gas Demand Forecast.